ls1intum/artemis-notification-plugin/README.md

-# Jenkins Test Result Notifications
+# Artemis Notification Plugin

-This plugin sends a notification containing the test results of a Jenkins build to any server.
+Based on the [Jenkins Server Notification Plugin](https://github.com/ls1intum/jenkins-server-notification-plugin), this plugin can send a notification with the test results to the [Artemis](https://github.com/ls1intum/Artemis) server.

-Notifications get securely posted to a given URL.
+In difference to the Jenkins and [Bamboo Server Notification Plugin](https://github.com/ls1intum/bamboo-server-notification-plugin), this tool does not depend on any particular Continuous Integration System (CIS), but can be used with any CIS.
+Therefore, no information can be fetched from the API of the CIS and all required configurations must be set as an environment variable.

 ## Which results will get published?
 The plugin will collect and merge **all** JUnit formatted test results in the _results_ directory in a build.\